plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

   - Dynamically create PVC for Pods requesting it via the annotations.
   - Pod is automatically set as `ownerReferences` to the PVC - guaranteeing its deletions upon Pod deletion.
 - PV Releaser
-  - Automatically associates Releaser with PVs claimed by PVCs that were created by Provisioner with the same `--controller-id`.
+  - Keeps track of Storage Classes marked by annotation pointing to the same `--controller-id`.
-  - Deletes `claimRef` from PVs associated with Releaser to move their status from `Released` to `Available` **without deleting any data**.
+  - Deletes `claimRef` from PVs associated with Releaser (via Storage Class annotation) to move their status from `Released` to `Available` **without deleting any data**.
 - Provisioner and Releaser are two separate controllers under one roof, and they can be deployed separately.
   - You can use Provisioner alone for something like Jenkins Kubernetes plugin that doesn't allow PVC creation on its own and automate PVC provisioning from the pod requests.
 Provisioner on its own will not make PVs automatically reclaimable.
-  - You can use Releaser alone - provided you associate either your PVCs or PVs with it on your own.
-That will set PVCs able to automatically reclaim associated PVs with whatever data left in it from previous consumer.
+  - You can use Releaser alone.
+That will enable PVCs to automatically reclaim PVs with whatever data left in it from previous consumer.
-- To make Releaser and Deployer work together - they need to have the same `--controller-id`.

 ## Disclaimers

 **Provisioner Controller ignores RBAC.
-If the user creating the Pod didn't had permissions to create PVC - it will still be created as long as Provisioner has access to do it.**
+If the user creating the Pod didn't had permissions to create PVC - it will still be created as long as Provisioner has access to do it.
+Please, use admission controllers.**

 **Releaser Controller is by design automatically makes PVs with `reclaimPolicy: Retain` available to be reclaimed by other consumers without cleaning up any data.
 Use it with caution - this behavior might not be desirable in most cases.
 Any data left on the PV after the previous consumer will be available to all the following consumers.
 You may want to use StatefulSets instead.
 This controller might be ideal for something like build cache - insensitive data by design required to be shared among different consumers.
 There is many use cases for this, one of them is documented in [examples/jenkins-kubernetes-plugin-with-build-cache](examples/jenkins-kubernetes-plugin-with-build-cache).**